markus-li/pyjuice/README.md

 * Better error-handling
 * Only update files if timestamp has changed for entry.
 * Handle deleted identities(?)
-* Allow forcing update of the encrypted json file from CloudSync, and not just maximum every 30 minutes.
 * Full READ support for everything in the backup except EC2-related entries.
 * Don't update com.sonelli.juicessh.models.ConnectionCounter, at least for now
 * Encrypt and upload changes.
 Need full READ support of everything I use first.